 Decide your Campaign Objective

-If you find a objective has an overlap with another that is usually fine – you may be seeking to get more clicks to a bar’s website where you are set to gig regularly, and where people shall see your Facebook page advertised – but just seek to ensure your campaign fulfils your chief aim.
-Seeking to get event responses to a gig you’ll do in a year’s time is not nearly as wise as getting clicks to a website if your album just launched this week.
+If you find an objective has an overlap with another that is usually fine – you may be seeking to get more clicks to a bar’s website where you are set to gig regularly, and where people shall see your Facebook page advertised – but just seek to ensure your campaign fulfils your chief aim.
+Trying to get event responses to a gig you’ll do in a year’s time is not nearly as wise as getting clicks to a website if your album just launched this week.

 Get a Good Ad and Copy Done

-In a bygone era the saying ‘don’t just a book by its cover’ had creedence.
+In a bygone era the saying ‘don’t judge a book by its cover’ had creedence.
 This is when you picked up a dusty old paperback in a quiet country bookshop and hoped for the best because the guy behind the counter hadn’t heard of the author before.
 Now, there is Amazon Kindle, Google Books, and 100 other sites like it, and the same dynamic applies to music.